New Waverly, Texas

 New Waverly is a city in Walker County, Texas, United States.
 The population was 914 at the 2020 census.

 Geography

 New Waverly is located at (30.539226, –95.479862).

 According to the United States Census Bureau, the city has a total area of 2.2 square miles (5.8 km^{2}), of which 2.2 square miles (5.8 km^{2}) is land and 0.44% is water.

 Economy

 In 2002 the New Waverly area's largest employer was Louisiana-Pacific's large plywood-manufacturing mill.
 As of that year most residents traveled to Conroe, Huntsville, and/or Willis to buy goods.

 The Sam Houston National Forest is located nearby and operates a ranger station in the vicinity.

 History

-Residents of Danville, Texas mostly relocated to the new railroad town of Willis, Texas around 1870 and the town declined further when the old Houston road (U.S. Highway 75) was rerouted through New Waverly.
+Residents of Danville mostly relocated to the new railroad town of Willis, Texas around 1870 and the town declined further when the old Houston road (U.S. Highway 75) was rerouted through New Waverly.